Macro photography: Mechanical extension

 Extending the distance between the lens and the film or sensor, by inserting either extension tubes or a continuously adjustable bellows, is another equipment option for macro photography.
-The further the lens is from the film or sensor, the closer the focusing distance, the greater the magnification, and the darker the image given the same aperture.
-Tubes of various lengths can be stacked, decreasing lens-to-subject distance and increasing magnification.
-Bellows or tubes shorten the available maximum focus distance and make it impossible to focus to infinity.
+As the lens is extended further from the film or sensor, the closest focusing distance decreases, the magnification increases in direct proportion to the lens extension; recall that $m=\frac{d}{F}$.
+In addition, the image exposure needs to be increased when focusing closer, whether by using a slower shutter speed or wider aperture.